 If you have a plain concrete floor or patio and are tired of the boring humdrum gray look, consider staining.
 Because concrete is porous and neutral, it’s the perfect blank canvas for colors and textures that can simulate natural stone, marble, wood or even leather.

-Look for a product that says it's a true concrete stain and not just a film, which is similar to paint and won't last as long.
-True stains are a mixture of water, hydrochloric acid and acid-soluble metallic salts that penetrate the surface and cause a chemical reaction leading to a permanent color change.
+Look for a product that says it’s a true concrete stain and not just a film, which is similar to paint and won’t last as long.
+True stains are a mixture of water, hydrochloric acid and acid-soluble metallic salts which penetrate the surface and cause a chemical reaction leading to a permanent color change.
 Each concrete slab will accept the stain in varying degrees of intensity, creating natural color variations that make each project unique.
-Stains are generally available in subtle earth tones, such as tans, browns, terra cottas and soft blue-greens, although a newer line of water- and solvent-based concrete dyes have colors in soft pastels and vivid reds, oranges, yellows and purples.
+Stains are generally available in subtle earth tones, such as tans, browns, terra cottas, and soft blue-greens, although a newer line of water- and solvent-based concrete dyes have colors in soft pastels and vivid reds, oranges, yellows and purples.
 Note that since staining products contain mild acids, always use goggles, a face mask, gloves, long pants and a long-sleeved shirt for your protection.

 Preparing the Floor